 Best Practice #4: Follow Generally Accepted Accounting Principles

 Generally Accepted Accounting Principles (GAAP) represent the financial recognition rules most U.S. businesses follow when preparing financial statements.
+GAAP rules aim to make financial reporting accurate and consistent while promoting transparency.
 For example, GAAP instructs the timing for recording revenue and expenses.

 GAAP requirements depend on your business’s accounting method.